Bye Bye Birdie: Critical reception

 The original production of Bye Bye Birdie opened to mostly positive reviews, with several critics marveling at the unexpected success of a musical crafted by an inexperienced production team.
 John Champman of the New York Daily News called it "the funniest, most captivating, and most expert musical comedy one could hope to see ... the show is pure, plain musical comedy, with jokes, dancing, oddball costumes ... exceptionally catching orchestrations ... and a completely enthusiastic cast."
 He noted that "one of the best things about it is that practically nobody is connected to it.
 Who ever heard of Edward Padula ...
 Charles Strouse and Lee Adams ...
 Gower Champion?"

 Frank Aston of the New York World-Telegram & Sun declared Bye Bye Birdie "the peak of the season" and especially liked Chita Rivera as Rosie: "Chita Rivera ... is triumphant as dancer, comic, and warbler."
 In the New York Daily Mirror, Robert Coleman wrote that "Edward Padula put over a sleeper in the Broadway sweepstakes, and it's going to pay off in big figures ...
 Rivera explodes like a bomb over West 45th Street.
 Michael Stewart has penned a sassy and fresh book, while Lee Adams and Charles Strouse have matched it with tongue-in-cheek lyrics and music."

+Richard Watts Jr. in the New York Post wrote that while he had been "skeptical about the possibilities ...
+I am happy to say that I was wrong in questioning the creative powers of imagination, freshness and talent."
+He particularly praised Dick Gautier, whose portrayal of Conrad Birdie "is little short of perfection."

 New York Herald Tribune critic Walter Kerr praised Gower Champion's direction but criticized the libretto and score, stating that "Mr. Champion has been very much responsible for the gayety (sic), the winsomeness, and the exuberant zing of the occasion ... he has not always been given the very best to work with ... every once in a while, Michael Stewart's book starts to break down and cry ...
 Lee Adams's lyrics lean rather heavily on the new "talk-out-the-plot" technique, and Charles Strouse's tunes, though jaunty, are whisper-thin."
 Brooks Atkinson of The New York Times conceded that "the audience was beside itself with pleasure" but dryly stated that "this department was able to contain itself.
 Bye Bye Birdie is neither fish, fowl, nor good musical comedy.
 It needs work."